 François Kieffer, cello

-The quartet has been recording for the Mirare label since 2008 and has released 10 award winning CDs since.
-Their ninth album, “Portraits”, was featured in the bestseller list 2-2019 (category chamber music) at the “Preis der deutschen Schallplattenkritik”.
-Also their latest album ‘Schubert Octet’, which was recorded together with Sabine Meyer, Bruno Schneider, Dag Jensen and Knut Erik Sundquist and published in April 2020, received international critical acclaim.
-The quartet’s next project, a CD featuring recordings of Tchaikovsky’s String Quartet No. 3 and ‘Souvenir de Florence’ (with Veronika and Clemens Hagen) is expected to be released in season 2021/22.
+The quartet has been recording for the Mirare label since 2008 and has released 10 award-winning CD’s since.
+Their 9th album “Portraits”, was featured in the bestseller list 2-2019 (category chamber music) at the “Preis der deutschen Schallplattenkritik”.
+Their album “Schubert Octet”, which was recorded together with Sabine Meyer, Bruno Schneider, Dag Jensen, and Knut Erik Sundquist, and published in April 2020, received international critical acclaim.
+In 2021 the Modigliani Quartet is recording all of Schubert’s string quartets; release date is scheduled for January, 2022.

 Please do not make any changes, omissions or additions unless authorized by artist management.

 “a gripping and persuasive performance, played with awesome individual and communal brilliance”

 The Strad, January 2010

 “The range of dynamics and colour is wide, and the rhythmic tension and drive—in the Finale of Haydn’s Rider Quartet and elsewhere—superb.
 They also give the music space, in the Rider’s visionary slow movement and in the deceptively leisurely opening of the Sunrise Quartet.”